-How we handle your homeowners or condominium association in Chester Gap
+How we deal with your homeowners or condominium association in Chester Gap

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over your old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free source for landlords in Chester Gap
+a good source for property owners in Chester Gap

-- Before you rent out your rental property in Chester Gap
+- Before you move a tenant into your investment in Chester Gap

 - Collections and evictions